UBC-Thunderbots/Software/docs/architecture-and-design.md

 ## What Coroutines Do We Use?
 We use the [boost Coroutine2 library](https://www.boost.org/doc/libs/1_71_0/libs/coroutine2/doc/html/index.html).
-Specifically, we use Assymetric Coroutines.
+Specifically, we use Asymetric Coroutines.

 [This stackoverfow answer](https://stackoverflow.com/a/42042904) gives a decent explanation of the difference between Symmetric and Asymmetric Coroutines, but understanding the difference is not critical for our purposes.
 We use Asymmetric Coroutines because boost does not provide Symmetric Coroutines, and the hierarchical structure of Asymmetric Coroutines is more useful to us.